lawyiu/2D-robot-simulator/README.md

     Spacebar - Pause the simulation.
     Arrow Keys / left mouse button - Pan the camera around.
     Mouse wheel - Zoom in or out.
+    F - Follow the robot with the camera.

 ## What's working
   * Serial printing